MadebyAe/Device.js/README.md

 device.js
 =========

-Detect browser key features easily with a few lines of code.
+#Detect browser key features easily with a few lines of code.
+### Just copy and paste the code in your HTML or JS file.

 ##Browser & OS detection.
-#Retina Display detection.
+##Retina Display detection.
-#Retina Display prefix for images.
+##Retina Display prefix for images.
-#Mobile / Desktop detection.
+##Mobile / Desktop detection.
-#Mouse / Touch detection.
+##Mouse / Touch detection.